Why Choose Mint Bridging

-- Sale conditions: if the borrower is only focusing the sale towards non chain buyers for a hassle-free sale then the lender can deemed this as a risk as increased timescales could unnecessarily be applied to the time it takes to sell.
+- Sale conditions: if the borrower is only focusing the sale towards non chain buyers for a hassle-free sale then the lender can deem this as a risk as increased timescales could unnecessarily be applied to the time it takes to sell.

-- Type of development: Your application could be refused should you be looking to invest in or personally develop an off plan development due to the increased risks and timescales that can be associated with such builds.
+- Type of development: Your application could be refused should you be looking to invest in or personally develop an off-plan development due to the increased risks and timescales that can be associated with such builds.